 Part-time, degree-seeking (including all Engineering for Professionals (EP)) students and nonresident graduate students are not required to provide proof of health insurance with the exception of international students on J-1 status who must meet U.S. Department of State requirements (provided by the Office of International Students and Scholars Services).
-Nonresident students are eligible, however, to purchase the Aetna plan at their own expense.
+Nonresident students are eligible, however, to purchase the CHP plan at their own expense.

 Please note that the library does not provide bound copies of your thesis.
 Instead, they provide links to vendors who provide this service.
 It is customary to make three bound copies of your thesis: one for yourself, one for your advisor, and one to be kept in your department’s library.
 Many of the engineering departments and/or Ph.D. faculty advisors will cover the cost of these three bound copies; please consult your department for guidance.
 You are, of course, welcome to purchase additional bound copies for your own personal use.

 Master’s essays are also submitted electronically to the library via the same link.
 Master’s students may, at their own expense, arrange to have bound copies made.

 Once per academic year, all full‐time Homewood graduate programs are required to provide a written review to: (a) all doctoral students, and (b) all master’s students conducting thesis research.